lucivskvn/bedrock-engineer/README.md

 The embedded Express + Socket.IO API now requires an authentication token for all requests and websocket connections.
 During startup Bedrock Engineer will:

+1. Register the environment token digest when `API_AUTH_TOKEN_SHA256` is set, allowing CI/CD pipelines to avoid injecting plaintext credentials.
-1. Read the `API_AUTH_TOKEN` environment variable if it is set.
+2. Otherwise read the `API_AUTH_TOKEN` environment variable if it is present.
-2. Otherwise generate a 256-bit random token, persist it in the encrypted application store, and share it with the renderer process.
+3. If neither value exists, generate a 256-bit random token, persist it in the encrypted application store, and share it with the renderer process.

 Every HTTP call issued by the renderer automatically sends this token via the `X-API-Key` header, and Socket.IO uses it during the connection handshake.
-If you run external tooling that talks to the local API, set the `API_AUTH_TOKEN` environment variable explicitly so that the same value can be supplied with each request.
+If you run external tooling that talks to the local API, set either `API_AUTH_TOKEN_SHA256` (preferred) or `API_AUTH_TOKEN` explicitly so that the same secret is recognised on every request without leaking the token value to logs or process explorers.

 For additional protection the backend enforces a strict CORS allowlist.
 Use the `ALLOWED_ORIGINS` environment variable to provide a comma-separated list of